- Download our Moving to the USA Guide (PDF)

 Dos and don’ts of business in the USA

-Do take the opportunity to socialise with colleagues and clients.
-Business in the USA is often conducted in a more informal social setting and not only within the office.
+- Do take the opportunity to socialise with colleagues and clients.
+Business in the USA is often conducted over breakfast meetings or coffee rather than solely in the office.

 Are you an expat living in The USA?